mustafalii/CryptoApp/README.md

 ### References:
   * For models: https://www.youtube.com/watch?v=Jji05a2GV_s

 Note: This is still a work in progress.
+Next Steps:
+  - Enhance the UI
+  - Make the search bar an animated container with a cancel button showing next to it
+  - Add logic for the search results page
+  - Look into implementing a bitcoin wallet